KROI: Sale to Spanish Broadcasting System

 In April 2023, it was announced that Urban One would acquire the Houston radio cluster of Cox Media Group.
 This, at the time of the sale, would have resulted in Urban One being over FCC ownership limits, forcing the divestitures of two stations in the combined cluster; the stations to be sold were later determined by the two companies to be KROI and Cox's KTHT, which would be placed into the temporary Sugarland Station Trust divestiture trust, overseen by Scott Knoblauch.
 It was reported that Urban One was already in the process of negotiations for KROI with a "minority-owned" broadcaster marking their entry into the market; on April 20, it was announced said broadcaster was Spanish Broadcasting System, who would ultimately buy the station for $7.5 million.
 Urban One's acquisition of Cox's cluster closed in August 2023, at which time KROI and KTHT were placed into the divestiture trust.
 At the time the sale was announced, SBS was in the process of divesting its television business to VOZ and planned to use the money from that sale to fund its acquisition of KROI.
 When the deal with VOZ fell through, SBS entered into an agreement with Urban One and the divestiture trust to pay the purchase price for KROI in gradual installments through 2024.

 La Ley 92.1

-On December 20, the sale to Spanish Broadcasting System was finalized; at 12 pm that day, the new owners took over operations of the station and began stunting with a mix of regional Mexican music.
-The station later relaunched as "La Ley 92.1".
-The station launched with 50,000 songs in a row commercial-free.
-Urban One retained the Praise format on KMJQ's HD2 subchannel, just as it had when KROI first dropped the Praise format in 2011.
+On December 20, 2024, the sale to Spanish Broadcasting System was finalized; at 12 p.m. that day, the new owners took over operations of the station and began stunting with a mix of regional Mexican music.
+The station later relaunched as "La Ley 92.1", beginning by playing 50,000 songs in a row commercial-free.
+Urban One retained the "Praise" format on KMJQ's HD2 subchannel, just as it had when KROI first dropped the Praise format in 2011.
+The Programming is as follows; 6AM-10AM: El Show De Raul Brindis, 10AM-3PM: Tocando la que mandan en Houston, 3PM-7PM: Cheque González, y 7PM-12AM: Mas Música Por Las Noches.